coderanger/kitchen-kubernetes/README.md

 A [Test Kitchen](https://kitchen.ci/) driver for testing on top of a Kubernetes cluster.
-It is currently aimed at Chef cookbook testing, though see the [FAQ](#FAQ) for more information on other testing target.
+It is currently aimed at Chef cookbook testing, though see the [FAQ](#FAQ) for more information on other testing targets.

 ## Quick Start